The thing everyone keeps meaning to sort out

 Each of you has letters only you should write.

 Your goodbye to your child is not your partner's goodbye.
 Your instructions about the business are not your eldest's.
-The point of doing this together is not to write the same letter twice; it is to make sure nobody at the table has to do it alone, later.
+Doing it together is not writing the same letter twice; it is making sure nobody has to do it alone, later.

 Your own letters